-This week we’ll continue our study, which I’ve titled “Challenging Questions People Ask”, and I want us to give some thought to a question I’ve been asked many times: "Did God create the earth in seven literal days, or is it true, as Peter the Apostle wrote, that to God, a day is like a thousand years and a thousand years are like a day?"
+We continue our study, which I’ve titled "Challenging Questions People Ask," and I want us to give some thought to a question that I have been asked many times: "Did God create the earth in seven literal days, or is it true, as Peter the Apostle wrote, that to God, a day is like a thousand years and a thousand years are like a day?"

-Much has been studied and written about the origins of man, everything from Creation Science to the Science of Evolution and even Theistic Evolution and Intelligent Design all trying to explain how we got here and perhaps even where we’re headed.
-While we won’t be studying these various forms of “science” in this lesson, let me be clear from the onset that I don’t believe any of them are actually a “science”; and more importantly, I believe that God created everything, including the spiritual beings.
+Much has been studied and written regarding the origins of man—everything from Creation Science to the Science of Evolution and even Theistic Evolution and Intelligent Design—all trying to explain how we got here and perhaps even where we are headed.
+While we won’t be studying these various forms of "science" in this lesson, let me be clear from the onset that I do not believe that any of them are actually a "science."
+Regarding the core issue of this subject, I believe that God created everything, including the spiritual beings.
 Everything else is man’s attempt at trying to explain the unexplainable.

-In all of the attempts at evolutionary science, no one has ever been able to explain how it all began, where the first particle or primordial ooze came from, not how it came about.
-Even more importantly, the purpose of mankind and the creation as a whole can only be truly understood through the belief that God created all of it, and us; and that the universe in which we live is not here by accident, but rather is part of a grand plan of which we have a part.
+In all of the attempts at evolutionary science, no one has ever been able to explain how it all began, where the first particle or primordial ooze came from, nor how it came about.
+Even more importantly, the purpose of mankind—and creation as a whole—can only be truly understood through the belief that God created all of it, including us; and that the universe in which we live is not here by accident, but rather is part of a grand plan of which we have a part.

-Rather than use this lesson to debate evolution, intelligent design, the big bang theory, theistic evolution and so on, we’ll focus on something more specific to those who do believe that God created everything – that question being: was it actually done in seven literal days or are there other reasonable explanations?
+Rather than using this lesson to debate evolution, intelligent design, the big bang theory, theistic evolution and so on, we will instead focus on something more specific to those who do believe that God created everything—that question being: Was it actually accomplished over seven literal days, or are there other reasonable explanations?
 For example, are the seven days figurative representations of seven eras or epochs in which God created each piece of the creation in stages?

-The real answer is that since none of us were present the day God began creating, we can only rely on two things: what God tells us in the Bible, and what we can physically see or test of the physical world in which we now live.
-Personally I believe that this is important for me, as I believe we are to take the scriptures as God’s Holy and inspired word, while making use of proper hermeneutics – a fancy word for examining and translating documents by first considering the context, historical setting, and grammatical structure.
+The real answer is that since none of us were present the day God began creating, we can only rely on two things: (1) what God tells us in the Bible, and (2) what we can physically see or test of the physical world in which we now live.
+This is important for me because I believe that we are to take the scriptures as God’s Holy and inspired Word, while augmenting them with the use of proper hermeneutics—a fancy word for examining and translating documents by first considering the associated context, historical setting, and grammatical structure.
 (For example, a poem in a foreign language would be interpreted differently than a land contract, and both would need the background context in which they were written in order to make a proper translation.)

-I also believe that how you interpret the creation days, affects your view and understanding of God and His word -- which means that the question of literal versus symbolic days will affect how you look at much of scripture.
+I also believe that how you interpret the description of the creation days affects your view and understanding of God and His word.
+This implies that the question of literal versus symbolic days will affect how you look at much of scripture.